ipwnosx/docs-1/content/rancher/v2.x/en/installation/_index.md

 We recommend installing Rancher on a Kubernetes cluster, because in a multi-node cluster, the Rancher management server becomes highly available.
 This high-availability configuration helps maintain consistent access to the downstream Kubernetes clusters that Rancher will manage.

 For that reason, we recommend that for a production-grade architecture, you should set up a high-availability Kubernetes cluster, then install Rancher on it.
 After Rancher is installed, you can use Rancher to deploy and manage Kubernetes clusters.

-> The type of cluster that Rancher needs to be installed on depends on the Rancher version.
->
-> For Rancher v2.5, any Kubernetes cluster can be used.
-> For Rancher v2.4.x, either an RKE Kubernetes cluster or K3s Kubernetes cluster can be used.
-> For Rancher prior to v2.4, an RKE cluster must be used.

 For testing or demonstration purposes, you can install Rancher in single Docker container.
 In this Docker install, you can use Rancher to set up Kubernetes clusters out-of-the-box.
 The Docker install allows you to explore the Rancher server functionality, but it is intended to be used for development and testing purposes only.